jamescherti/vim-hjklmode/README.md

 ## Introduction

-The Vim plugin hjklmode will help you to **break the habit** of using the keys that make you move your hand away from the touch type position.
+The Vim plugin Hjklmode will help you to **break the habit** of using the keys that make you move your hand away from the touch type position.

-It will disable the keys: Escape, Backspace, Arrows, +, -, Insert, Delete, Home, End, Page Up and Page Down (the Escape key will not be disabled if Vim is executed in a terminal or on the Windows operating system).
+It will disable the keys: Backspace, Arrows, +, -, Insert, Delete, Home, End, Page Up and Page Down.

+Hjklmode will not disable the Escape key by default.
+The Escape key can be disabled with the option `let g:hjklmode_disable_escape = 1` (However, the option `g:hjklmode_disable_escape` will be ignored by Hjklmode when Vim is executed in a terminal or on the Windows operating system).

 It will also allow you to use hjkl navigation in all Vim modes:
 - **hjkl** in normal mode.
 - \<Alt> + hjkl in Insert Mode, Command Mode, and Terminal Mode (it works in Vim GUI mode but not always when Vim is executed in a terminal.
 Make sure the terminal does not grab the \<Alt> key).

-## Do you like hjklmode?
+## Do you like Hjklmode?

 Please [star vim-hjklmode on GitHub](https://github.com/jamescherti/vim-hjklmode).